Empty Space Explorers

 - Buy a space probe (or rocket ship later on);

-- Take a sneak peak in the universe;
+- Take a sneak peek in the universe;

 - Change the universe;